BernieSumption/EasyDB/README.md

 EasyDB is an application database for iOS and other Apple platforms.
 It wraps SQLite to provide an easy to use, high-performance, document-oriented database.

-The goal of EasyDB is to provide the best developer experience with zero configuration.
+The goal of EasyDB is to provide the best developer experience with zero configuration, and taking advantage of modern Swift features.
 Compared to the (many) other SQLite wrappers, EasyDB the only one that provides a type-safe query API with no boilerplate code or configuration beyond defining your record type:

 <!---headline-demo--->
 ```swift